matthalliday/butler-consultants/_pages/us-testing-programs-canadian-impact/program-audit.md

 5. Are you satisfied with the turn-around times for test results, recognizing most should be received in 1-2 days unless there is a complicated case requiring dialogue with the MRO?
 6. Are you confident that the random selection handled by your TPA is meeting the rates set out by DOT?
 Recognize that if the TPA fails to ensure that the tests were <u>completed</u> at the rate required (not just selected), all members of the consortia can be fined.
 If your have any doubts, ask your TPA for the 1999 MIS report to verify this standard was met.

-## Employer Obligations:
+## Employer Obligations

 Remember, it is the employer who is responsible for ensuring the testing is done exactly as directed in the Part 40 regulations.
 If you are audited, and the inspector concludes any part of your testing program was not handled appropriately, you - the employer - are subject to fines, not your service provider.

 Another important consideration is that if your testing program in total, or any disciplinary action taken as a result of a positive is challenged, you will want to ensure that the collectors, the laboratory, and the MRO are all fully qualified and able to stand behind the program and its results in any hearing situation.
 Cheaper is not always better!

-## Ensure Your Provider Knows About the Part 40 Changes:
+## Ensure Your Provider Knows About the Part 40 Changes

 DOT has issued draft amendments to the Part 40 requirements which make a series of improvements in the current system and put all the interpretations issued in the past 10 years into one document.
 It includes additional training requirements for individuals involved in the testing process, and additional procedures for labs to test for dilute, substituted and adulterated specimens, given the ready availability advice to help drivers try to “beat” the test.